Real Preferences Under Arbitrary Norms

-Against this background, it is natural to ask under which conditions a given \emph{preference profile} (i.e., a list of rankings over alternatives) permits what we call a \emph{rank-preserving embedding}: a mapping of voters and alternatives into a normed real vector space that encodes the available ordinal preference information in the relationships between the pairwise distances.
 Toward answering this question, researchers in computational social choice have identified \emph{necessary conditions} in terms of forbidden substructures \citep{peters2017recognising,thorburn2023error}, and they have analyzed the computational complexity of recognizing when a preference profile admits a rank-preserving embedding into Euclidean space of a specified dimension \citep{knoblauch2010recognizing,peters2017recognising,escoffier2023algorithmic}.
-They have also formulated \emph{sufficient conditions} regarding the dimensionality of the embedding space for the special cases of the Euclidean norm \citep{bogomolnaia2007euclidean} and the Manhattan norm \citep{chen2022manhattan}.
+They have also formulated \emph{sufficient conditions} regarding the dimensionality of the embedding space for the special cases of the Euclidean norm~\citep{bogomolnaia2007euclidean} and the Manhattan norm \citep{chen2022manhattan}.
 However, to our knowledge, nothing is known about the rank embeddability of preference profiles under \emph{arbitrary norms}.

 The dearth of rank-embeddability results under norms that are neither Euclidean nor Manhattan stands in stark contrast to the growing interest in concepts requiring the joint consideration of \emph{all metric spaces}, such as \emph{metric distortion} \citep[see][]{anshelevich2018approximating,anagnostides2022metric,caragiannis2022metric,ebadian2024metric}.
 Moreover, non-Euclidean norms have proved to be relevant across a variety of contexts--- from \emph{voting} \citep{peters1993generalized,humphreys2010spatial,eckert2010equity,chen2022manhattan,shin2025l1} and \emph{facility location} \citep{larson1983facility,feigenbaum2017approximately,lee2025facility} to \emph{algorithmic data analysis} \citep{cohen2019inapproximability,cohen2022johnson,cohen2023breaching,abbasi2023parameterized} and \emph{recommender systems} \citep{rudin2009pnorm}.
 Overall, a better understanding of the restrictions imposed on rank embeddability by more general norms appears desirable.
 Our work makes significant progress toward this goal.